mindgarage/Ovation/datasets/README.md

 # Usage

-The following example show how to use the `Gersen` class.
+The following example show how to use the `Acner` class.
 Any other dataset can be used with minor differences.
 These differnces basically reflect that kind of data present in the dataset.